Updated: Feb 10

 To achieve a good score on the 2 minute press-up test you should aim to exceed 50 full repetitions.
 The elite military units – Royal Marines and Parachute Regiment – require that the prospective recruit achieve 55 or more.

-Strength is defined as ‘the maximum force that can be developed during muscular contraction’ (Watson 1995).
+Strength is defined as ‘the maximum force that can be developed during muscular contraction’ (Physical Fitness & Athletic Performance).
 We say someone is strong if they can lift a heavy weight or perform physical feats that few could – such as a gymnast holding the crucifix or powerlifter heaving half a car above their head.

 However, a real show of strength is not necessarily indicated by how much weight can be moved during a single contraction.
 A better means of measuring strength is how much of one’s body mass can be moved in a single contraction.